tolubrianna/website/README.md

-## Pushing from our local environment to Github
+## How to Push your code to GitHub
 To push your code to GitHub, follow these steps:

 Initialize Git: Open a terminal or command prompt and navigate to your project directory.
 Use the git init command to initialize Git in that directory.